kpn-dsh/dsh-api/README.md

 * platform - the platform that the resources reside on,
 * tenant - this is the tenant that is making the function calls, needed for authentication and authorization,
-* group and user id - needed for some special occasions,
 * the rest API password for the tenant on the platform.

 These parameters can be provided explicitly when creating an `DshApiClientFactory` object